 The raven is an “incurable trickster,” or so the Indians say.
-They were right in every aspect the raven revealed.
-I had a stand of dead Tamarack or Larch about four miles up Lambert Creek at the cutoff to the old Stagecoach road.
-There were about fifty trees in a swale that was only accessible during the dry months, when I could cut a road into the stand with due diligence so I wouldn’t have trouble coming out loaded.
-Road building consisted in finding the easiest way in and out; doing the least amount of work to make the wood logs available for cutting and hauling to town for firewood.
-I didn’t like taking my truck too far off the road due to the possibility of an accident or getting stuck, which happened many times over the years of cutting and hauling firewood in Ferry County.
+They were right in every aspect, the raven revealed.
+I had a stand of dead tamarack or larch about four miles up Lambert Creek at the cutoff to the old Stagecoach Road.
+There were about 50 trees in a swale that was only accessible during the dry months, when I could cut a road into the stand with due diligence so I wouldn’t have trouble coming out.
+Road building consisted in finding the easiest way in and out, and doing the least amount of work to make the wood logs available for cutting and hauling to town for firewood.

-There was lots of wildlife in this neck of the woods, deer, rabbits, the occasional bear and even trout in Lambert creek.
+There was lots of wildlife in this neck of the woods – deer, rabbits, the occasional bear, and even trout in Lambert creek.
 I stopped one day to gas up my saw and heard a commotion in the tree canopy.
-The ravens were awfully excited about something and I climbed up to where they were diving and calling at something on the ground.
+The ravens were awfully excited, and I climbed up to where they were diving and calling at something on the ground.
 A young raven was hiding under a fallen log when I scooped him up.
-Only later, did I learn that the ravens literally kicked the young out of the nest and fed them on the ground for six weeks before they could fly to any extent.
+Only later did I learn that ravens literally kick their young out of the nest and feed them on the ground for six weeks before they can fly to any extent.
 Before flying, the young can only flutter from branch to branch as they climb to a safe place in a tree.
-This bird still had his pin feathers and I took him home.
-Tukatah was the name I gave him from one of his brash calls.
+This bird still had his pin feathers, and I took him home.
+Tukatah was the name I gave him, from one of his brash calls.
 He didn’t like his cage.
-Sometimes his cries to be let out were answered by other ravens flying over the little cabin on Lambert creek and the adventures began.
+Sometimes his cries to be let out were answered by other ravens flying over the little cabin on Lambert creek, and the adventures began.

-John Sweetman was the county assessor and stopped by to assess the property one day and join me in a drink of illegal moonshine.
+John Sweetman was the county assessor and had been re-elected four times.
+He stopped by to assess the property one day and join me in a drink of moonshine.
 Tukatah was out and running around the yard.
 I made Calvados or apple brandy, 10 gallons at a time.
-Two bins of apples produced 100 gallons of juice to be fermented with wine yeast and run off in the still.
-The product ran 130 proof and was quite tasty according to the locals.
+Two bins of apples produced 100 gallons of juice to be fermented with wine yeast and runoff in the still.
+The product ran 130-proof and was quite tasty, according to the locals.
 A teaspoon of it lit up in a little blue flame.

-The problem of the stolen keys under the shop solved itself when I saw something shiny and kicked the leaves under the big fir tree between the cabin door and the shop and found the keys.
-The raven had dropped them as he performed the ruse of having taken the keys under the shop and that wasn’t the end of his capers.
+The problem solved itself when I saw something shiny and kicked the leaves under the big fir tree between the cabin door and the shop and found the keys.
+The raven had dropped them as he performed the ruse of having taken the keys under the shop, and that wasn’t the end of his capers.